jaantollander/masters-thesis/content/30_methods.md

 \int_{t_{j}^\prime}^{t_{j+1}^\prime} r(t)\,dt, \quad \forall j\in\{0,...,m-1\}.
 $$

+This transformation is useful if we have multiple step functions with steps as different timestamp and we need to convert the steps to happen at same timestamps.
+In practice, we can avoid the transformation by querying the counters at same times and using them as timestamps.

 ## Visualizing the rate of change
 > TODO: add plot of sum aggregate and heatmaps